menu

 Sunflower is a tiny town located in the state of Mississippi.
 With a population of 895 people and just one neighborhood, Sunflower is the 174th largest community in Mississippi.

-Unlike some towns, Sunflower isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sunflower are a mix of both white- and blue-collar jobs.
+Sunflower is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sunflower is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Sunflower who work in management occupations (12.50%), maintenance occupations (11.25%), and office and administrative support (10.75%).

-Overall, Sunflower’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sunflower’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Sunflower doesn't have a public transportation system that people use for their commute.